JoshGuarino/advent-of-code/README.md

 ## Advent of code 2024

 ## Progress
-- Day 1 : in progress
+- Day 1 : done
-- Day 2 : not started
+- Day 2 : in progress